Baby diaper rash is a skin irritation on the bottom area that occurs mainly in infants and toddlers who wear diapers or nappies. Almost every baby

-Diaper rashes on the baby’s soft skin seem very painful.
-I am sure babies do get uncomfortable due to rashes and unfortunately, they cannot express it.
-Rashes could cause itchiness and this could worsen the condition.
+The diaper rash on the baby’s soft skin might be painful.
+I am sure babies do get uncomfortable due to skin rash, and unfortunately, they cannot express at this stage.
+Rashes could cause itchiness, and this could worsen the condition.

 Why do babies get diaper rash

 Skin irritation on the diaper area is called diaper rash.
-Babies get rashes due to a number of factors but it is hard to tell in their newborn period.
+Babies get rashes due to several factors, but it is hard to tell in their newborn period.

 Contact with pee or poop can sometimes be enough to cause skin irritation.

 In some cases, a yeast called Candida Albicans is responsible for causing considerable redness and irritation.

 Sometimes this yeast finds its way to the inside of the infant’s mouth causing thrush.

 Diaper rash may get worse due to pee or poop, hot weather and long hours without getting a nappy change.

 Well, diaper rash is common among babies, leaving moms worried.
 Although diaper rash is not something you need to call a doctor still, there are times when diaper rash worsens and requires treatment or medical assistance.

 However, there are a few causes of diaper rash that you have to rule at and treat accordingly.